-I have the true pleasure of living in Eastern North Carolina with my husband, adopted son, foster children, dog and rabbit.
+I have the true pleasure of living in Eastern North Carolina with my husband, three children, and one dog.
 Oh!
 And I am still in love with that boy today.

 Carlie has been developing people and leading teams for 15+ years, and her experience with Chick-fil-A began when she was 15.